Nhoya/SplitShare/README.md

 - The users mail
 - The path of the public key

+Alternatively you can load a public keyring file with users public key and SplitShare will automatically load keys from user's email.

+`./splitshare --pub-keyring ./pubring.gpg <SECRET FILE>`

 *NOTE*: you must configure the SMTP credentials inside the `config.toml` file.

 ## Building